Free Contractor Guide · No Email Required

 How to fix this: Create a sub tracking system.
 At minimum, collect updated COIs from every sub annually and verify they include GL, workers comp, and additional insured naming your company.
 Set calendar reminders 30 days before each sub’s policy expiration.

-A single uninsured subcontractor claim can increase your premiums by 25–40% at renewal and disqualify you from bidding on projects requiring clean loss runs.
+A single uninsured subcontractor claim can drive a meaningful premium increase at renewal and disqualify you from bidding on projects requiring clean loss runs.

 5